3 new Half-Life: Alyx videos show her gravity gloves and upgradable gun in action

 Valve has released three new videos showing off Half-Life: Alyx, the VR Half-Life prequel coming on March 23.
-In the videos you'll see Alyx dealing with headcrabs, zombies, puzzles, and all sorts of physical interactions including weapon upgrades, health stations, locked doors, and more.
+In the videos you'll see Alyx dealing with headcrabs, zombies, Combine soldiers, puzzles, and all sorts of physical interactions including health stations, locked doors, and more.

 And you get a good look at her extremely cool pistol in action, including a visit to an upgrade station to add a reflex sight and laser sight.
-At one point she also turns it into a grenade launcher.
-You can also see just how useful her gravity gloves are, for snatching items from distance, including away from a barnacle's tongue.
+At one point she also turns it into a grenade launcher by clamping an explosive to the barrel and launching it.
+You can also see just how useful her gravity gloves are, for snatching items from distance, including away from a barnacle's tongue, not to mention flinging grenades back at the soldiers who threw them.

 At one point Alyx even plops a hard hat onto her own head.
 Some headcrab protection, maybe?